smessie/Article-ESWC2024-DFDP/content/implementation.md

 6. Specifying the subject URI in the form description.

-Blank nodes are often an unsuitable solution since they lack a URI, making it impossible to reference the data using a valid URI or to link from other resources.
+Blank nodes are often an unsuitable solution since they lack a URI, making it impossible to reference the data using a valid URI or to link to from other resources.
 Using the URI to which the data is posted is also not a good solution, as this URI is not necessarily meaningful or even a unique URI.
 Not all ontologies for describing forms do have a property to define the subject URI, eliminating option 6.
 This leaves us with options 1, 2, and 4 as the viable choices.